eEcoLiDAR/Laserfarm/docs/user_manual.rst

-``lcMacroPipeline`` will create two directories for input and output as sub-folders of ``tmp_folder``, download the input file ``point_cloud.LAZ`` from the path ``/remote/path/to/input`` on the WebDAV server to the input folder, perform the re-tiling as described in :ref:`Retiling`, upload the results from the output folder to the remote path ``/remote/path/to/output`` on the WebDAV server and delete input and output local folders.
+``lcMacroPipeline`` will create two directories for input and output as sub-folders of ``tmp_folder``, download the input file ``point_cloud.LAZ`` from the path ``/remote/path/to/input`` on the WebDAV server to the input folder, perform the re-tiling as described in :ref:`Retiling`, upload the results from the output folder to the remote path ``/remote/path/to/output`` on the WebDAV server and delete the local input and output folders.

-It is possible to set arbitrary paths for the input and output folders:
+It is also possible to set arbitrary paths for the input and output folders:

 .. code-block:: python